 - Seamless integration with the built-in security features

 Splunk is a fully integrated, robust and powerful enterprise log management software.
 It allows to collect, search , diagnoze, report and store any machine generated log data regardless of its shape, i.e. structured or unstructured, and complexity.

-Furthermore, splunk supports various log management use cases such as ;
+Furthermore, splunk supports various log management tools and use cases such as ;